Porto Cristo: Tourism

 To improve the traffic flow in the main tourist season a by pass road around Porto Cristo has now been opened.
 This new road connects the PMV 4023 to the MA 4020 and MA 4014.

-The name Port de Manacor/Porto Cristo, meaning "The Port of Manacor/The Port of Christ" given to it back in 1260 AD at the time of the Christian invasion of Mallorca, A fishing boat was found washed up on the beach containing a crucifix.
+The name Porto Cristo, meaning "The Port of Christ" given to it back in 1260 AD at the time of the Christian reconquest of Mallorca, A fishing boat was found washed up on the beach containing a crucifix.
 Legend has it that an ox was carrying an icon of God through the town, and the ox stopped and refused to walk anymore.
 Hence the people saw this as a sign and the name was derived from that belief it was a clear sign that Christ wanted to be here.

-What sets Port de Manacor/Porto Cristo apart from most of the other Mallorcan resorts is that its income is not solely dependent on tourism; Port de Manacor/Porto Cristo still maintains its functions as a Spanish fishing village.
+What sets Porto Cristo apart from most of the other Mallorcan resorts is that its income is not solely dependent on tourism; Porto Cristo still maintains its functions as a Spanish fishing village.
 Its larger municipality, Manacor, is the centre of the pearl manufacturing industry on Mallorca.